Many small business owners think of an "advertising idea" as a postcard mailer, a radio spot, a website or Facebook page.

 - A vivid metaphor to position the product in a crowded market.

-- Or perhaps a "buy one, get one free" direct response offer.
+- A "buy one, get one free" direct response offer.

 Those are all creative concepts.
-Or put another way, they are messages that can be communicated through mediums such as TV or email or social media.
-And that's what we feature in this album of 100 creative advertising ideas.
+Or put another way, they are all messages that can be communicated through mediums such as TV or email or social media.
+And that's what we feature in this album of 100 creative ads.

 Related links on AdCracker.com: